andrewjw/site/_posts/2011-09-27-beating-google-with-couchdb-celery-and-whoosh-part-1.md

 we'll attach a simple Django frontend to the search engine for querying it.

 Let's consider what we need to implement for our webcrawler to work, and be a good citizen of the internet.
-First and foremost is that we must be read and respect <a href="http://www.robotstxt.org/">robots.txt</a>.
+First and foremost is that we must be read and respect [robots.txt](http://www.robotstxt.org/).
 This is a file that specifies what areas of a site crawlers are banned from.
 We must also not hit a site too hard, or too often.
 It is very easy to write a crawler than repeatedly hits a site, and requests the same document over and over again.
 These are very big no-noes.
 Lastly we must make sure that we use a custom <a